ComputationalEcologyLab/CDPOP/README.md

 Requirements and Pre-requisite Software
 ---------------------------------------

 1. Baseline Requirements.
-CDPOP requires the Python2.7.x interpreter, NumPy package, and SciPy package.
-Remember that Python modules usually require particular Python interpreters, so be sure the version ID for any external Python module or package (e.g. NumPy or others) matches the version of your Python interpreter (normally v2.7.x).
+CDPOP requires the Python 3.x interpreter, NumPy package, and SciPy package.

 ------------------
 CDPOP Installation
 ------------------

 1. Linux or Windows: Unpack the CDPOP Archive.
 Navigate to the directory on your PC where you wish to install CDPOP, and unpack the supplied zip archive file using a free archive tool like 7Zip (7z.exe), Pkunzip, Unzip, or an equivalent.
 Seven-Zip (7Z.exe) is highly recommended since it can handle all common formats on Windows, MAC OS X and Linux.
 On Windows, it is best to setup a project specific modeling subdirectory to perform your modeling outside of any folder that has spaces in its name (like "My Documents").

-2. Windows (optional): Install CDPOP with cdpop_setup.exe.
-Double click on the executable file and follow instructions.
-This is a separate download on web and only available for certain versions.

 -----------------
 Example CDPOP Run